-Hon Kee offers the simplest menu I’ve ever seen.
-You definitely can’t miss out the frothy, rich coffee, hand-whipped personally by the owner, and the famous Kung Fu coffee master himself, Ah Hon.
-Have a cup accompanied with toast dripping with cheese and butter, or have a bowl of instant noodles topped with a slice of caramelized Spam for less than MOP $50 per meal.
-Ah Hon claims that he stirs his coffee 400 times before serving!
-Next time you pass by Coloane Village, be sure to look out for Hon Kee Café.
-Experience the authentic local experience and witness Ah Hon’s coffee stirring skills!
+Hon Kee Cafe offers a very simple menu.
+You definitely can’t miss out on the frothy, rich coffee, hand-whipped personally by the owner, and the famous kung fu coffee master himself, Ah Hon.
+Have a cup accompanied with toast dripping with cheese and butter, or have a bowl of instant noodles topped with a slice of caramelized spam for less than MOP $50 per meal.
+Ah Hon claims that he whips his coffee 400 times before serving!
+Next time you pass by Coloane Village, be sure to look out for Hon Kee Café, experience the authentic local experience, and witness Ah Hon’s coffee whipping skills!